 6. Do I always have to prove “ineffective assistance of counsel”?

-An individual always has the burden to prove ineffective assistance of counsel except in some very rare cases where the attorney clearly provided no meaningful legal counsel.
-Examples of when Nevada courts can presume an attorney denied the client effective assistance of counsel include:
+You always have the burden to prove ineffective assistance of counsel except in some very rare cases where the attorney clearly provided no meaningful legal counsel.
+Examples of when Nevada courts can presume your attorney denied you effective assistance of counsel include:

-- The attorney is not licensed to practice law.
+- Your attorney is not licensed to practice law.

-- The attorney is absent when the jury delivers the verdict.
+- Your attorney is absent when the jury delivers the verdict.

-- The attorney has a conflict of interest.
+- Your attorney has a conflict of interest.

-- The attorney refused the defendant’s wish to bring an appeal.
+- Your attorney refused your wish to bring an appeal.

-In these cases where IAC is presumed, courts do not have to look into the attorney’s specific performance during trial because the circumstances so obviously show that that the attorney was ineffective.12
+In these cases where IAC is presumed, courts do not have to look into your attorney’s specific performance during trial because the circumstances so obviously show that the attorney was ineffective.12

-7. What happens if I win a claim for “ineffective assistance of counsel” in Nevada?
+7. What happens if I win my claim?

-It depends on the case and what the individual asked for in the motion or writ.
+It depends on the case and what you asked for in the motion or writ.
 In all probability, the court will reverse and remand the decision for a new trial or sentencing.

 8. Can I waive making a claim for “ineffective assistance of counsel”?

-No. Defendants in Nevada retain the right to make a claim for ineffective of assistance of counsel.
-A plea deal should not include a waiver of the defendant’s right to bring an IAC claim.13
+No. You retain the right to make a claim for ineffective of assistance of counsel.
+A Nevada plea deal should not include a waiver of your right to bring an IAC claim.13

 Call a Nevada attorney…